 - graduate education (specializations, diplomas, master's degrees, and doctorates).

-In 2024, the report recorded 7,923 new students enrolled in ICT programs in Uruguay, across all three levels.
+In 2024, the report recorded 7,923 new enrollments in ICT programs in Uruguay, across all three levels.

 University leadership at the technical level